Industruino/libraries/README.md

 ## Digital input
 The `INPUT_PULLUP` mode defaults to 3.3V, we can use a pull-up resistor of 10K if we need 5V.

+External interrupts work on all pins except 11 and 17, with the standard `attachInterrupt(pin, ISR, mode);` instruction.
+More details at [Arduino reference](https://www.arduino.cc/en/Reference/AttachInterrupt).

 ## Analog output
 The PROTO D21G has one 10-bit DAC available on pin D18; to use it we need to refer to it as `DAC0`.
 The range is 0 to 3.3V.
 Default resolution is 8-bit.
 These lines will set the output to 1.65V (50% of 3.3V) at maximum resolution of 12-bit.